Gotland National Conscription

 The Gotland National Conscription (Gotlands nationalbeväring) was a Swedish Army infantry unit that traced its origins back to the 19th century.
 It was split into two new regiments in 1887.
 The regiment's soldiers were recruited on the island of Gotland.

 History

 Gotland National Conscription was raised in 1811 through an agreement, a convention between the people of Gotland and the king.
 It became Sweden's first military conscript defence with exercise duty even in peacetime.
 It mobilized nearly 20% of the population and raised four battalions in addition to artillery.
 The officers were appointed by the King; non-commissioned officers were elected by the men.
-In 1887, the Gotland National Conscriptio was reformed into two separate units, the Gotland Infantry Regiment and the Gotland Artillery Corps.
+In 1887, the Gotland National Conscription was reformed into two separate units, the Gotland Infantry Regiment and the Gotland Artillery Corps.

 Organisation 1861

 Northern battalion (which in 1870 consisted of 5,040 men) consisted of the following companies: